 My people are the people of the earth: Latino, Native, and Anglo; the dispossessed: Basque and Irish immigrants.
 The bold and restless: Scottish and Spanish explorers.
 I am the roots of two great continents, I am the savage and the orphaned child, I am the conqueror searching for my lost soul, and the conquered rising from the ashes in radiance, hope, and joy...

-"Throughout these many years of craft building, I have always returned to the landscape-painting for renewal and rest.
-As my artistic sensitivity matures, I have come to realize that the contours of the figure-study, the light in the still-life arrangement, and the textures in an abstract-composition are all echoes of the landscape: coyotes calling in the dark-blue hills." -RQ
+"Throughout these many years of craft building, I have always returned to the landscape for renewal and rest.
+As my artistic sensitivity matures, I have come to realize that the contours of the figure-study, the light in the still-life, and the textures in an abstract-composition are all echoes of the landscape: Coyotes calling in the dark-blue hills." -Roberto Quintana

 Permission Statement: The contents of this web site are protected under copyright and other intellectual property laws.
 All images and text on this web site are copyright 1980-2021 Roberto Quintana dba Art & Soul Productions and/or their respective owners.
 All of the artwork on this web site has been hand-painted and/or designed by Roberto Quintana, one of his talented associates, or provided by an affiliate or a client.
 No portion of this web site may be reproduced, duplicated, copied, sold, resold, or otherwise exploited without the express written consent of Roberto Quintana.
 Any artwork on this web site that resembles your wonderful and precious artwork is purely accidental, and a huge coincidence, really.
 Oh, and any representation or likeness to anyone famous, living or otherwise, is most likely also an accident.
 Every effort has been made to give credit where it is due to clients, associates, and affiliates.
 If I have left you out please contact the studio, let's get this straightened out right away!
 Students and teachers may quote images or text for their non-commercial school activities.
 You also have my permission to quote images or text on your non-commercial blog, website, or Facebook page as long as you notify me by e-mail, give credit on your site, and provide a link back to this web site.
 For use of text or images in traditional, or non-traditional print media, or for commercial licensing rights, please e-mail the studio for permissions.